ericnsh/clinicWaitAPI/README.md

 It's actually a personal experimentation just to explore Node.js and all its underlying paradigm.

+### Database
+ClinicWait uses DocumentDB (Microsoft NoSQL database) as to store its data.
+So to use it as it you will need to configure a documentDB database. see configuration.

+### Configuration
+To get the API to work, you will need to get you a Google places API Key and A DocumentDB account.

+add a folder named config in the root repository. add a file named config.js into it and copy the following code :

+module.exports = {
+    GOOGLE_PLACES_API_KEY : 'your google place api key',
+    AZURE_DOCUMENT_DB_URI : 'your documentdb uri',
+    AZURE_DOCUMENT_DB_PRIMARY_KEY : 'your document db primary key',
+    AZURE_USERS_COLLECTION_ID : 'your document db collection users collection id',
+    AZURE_USERS_COLLECTION_URL : 'your document db users collection url'
+};

 ### hosted ClinicWait

 ClinicWait is available in hosted version on Azure (Microsoft cloud service).